What are the pros and cons of zoos? A zoo is a facility where wild animals are housed for public observation and scientific research.

 5. Even if an animal lives long in confinement, it might alter its behavior.

-Due to their size in relation to their confinement, elephants are frequently the subject of this important point.
+Due to their size about their confinement, elephants are frequently the subject of this important point.

 Because elephants are migratory creatures, suppressing this instinct may make them more aggressive.